Dallas, TX United States

 About St. John’s

-• Understand and meet the developmental and academic needs of first grade students of varying academic, social, and emotional abilities.
-Differentiate instruction to meet individual student needs.
+- Understand and meet the developmental and academic needs of Lower School students of varying academic, social, and emotional abilities through differentiated instruction.

-• Attend and contribute to regular grade‐level, vertical, divisional, and all-employee meetings.
+- Attend and contribute to regular specialist, vertical, divisional, and all-employee meetings.

 Opportunities and Challenges